 Rental Furniture: Rental furniture must have felted feet to protect CSC’s wood floor.

-Tents: Tents are not permitted with the exception of a small tent for use as a caterer’s staging area.
+Tents: Tents are not permitted except for a small tent for use as a caterer’s staging area.

 Set Up and Clean Up Times: All set up and clean up times, including deliveries, must be scheduled in advance (and around other functions, and generally on the Event Date).
 User and User's caterers, bartenders, and florists may, without charge, have a total of two (2) hours, in addition to the time allotted for User's function, to set up prior to the function or to clean up at end of the function.
 User may be charged $50.00 per hour for additional set up and clean up time (which may be withheld from the Security Deposit), payment for which is due at the time the additional time is scheduled.